The 5 principles of game play in primary school PE

 2. Width in Defence

-Defenders must spread out across the pitch to counter wide attacking players, covering passing lanes and reducing space.
+Defenders must spread across the pitch to counter wide attacking players, covering passing lanes and reducing space.

-Defensive strategy: Train players to communicate and maintain their shape as attackers shift side to side—this reinforces key defensive strategies in invasion games.
+Defensive strategy: Train players to communicate and maintain their shape as attackers shift side to side.
+This reinforces key defensive strategies in invasion games.

 3. Depth in Attack